Sapphire: The Celestial Stone of Wisdom and Royal Legacy

 Rough (unfaceted) ethically-sourced Umba sapphires from Tanga, Tanzania.
 These gems are unique to the Gerevi Hills, north of the Umba River, in the Umba Valley of Tanzania.
 Umba sapphires are known for their incredible color varieties not typically found in other parts of the world.
 Photo courtesy Josephat Maboi, gemstone miner and dealer at East Africa Gems.

-Caring for Sapphire Jewelry
+Caring for Your Sapphire Treasures

 Please note, all metaphysical and healing properties listed are collected from a variety of sources and shared for educational, historical and entertainment purposes only.
 The authors and Michelle Pajak-Reynolds Studios LLC do not guarantee the validity of such statements nor is any of this information meant to treat medical conditions.
 If you have a medical concern, please consult your medical provider for appropriate treatment options.